vineet04/StaleHostentry/README.md

 # StaleHostentry
-Removal of decomissioned host  from Red Hat Satellite.
+Removal of decomissioned hosts  from Red Hat Satellite.